“The land looks like a fairytale.” — Roald Amundsen (1872—1928) about Antarctica.

 The simple fact is, we humans belong to this earth.
 This is where we grew into who we are.
 This is where our relations live.
 And this is where we belong.
 Other planets are bound to suck by comparison.
 The world’s indigenous cultures realize this.
 Really, pretty much any culture not totally mesmerised by the false promise of fossil fuels realizes this.
 It’s only industrial man that doesn’t quite get it.

 Many of us still think our destiny lies “over there.”
 Always beyond here and now.
 But Antarctica stands in simple contrast to that belief.
 Antarctica was the last great place on earth “conquered” by “great explorers.”
-But if we listen to her, she plainly states that “beyond” isn’t likely to deliver on our fantasies.
-She says, “I hate to break it to you guys, but Star Trek really is fiction.”
+But if we listen to her, she gently whispers that “beyond” isn’t likely to deliver on our fantasies.
+Her cold silence speaks frankly: “I hate to break it to you guys, but Star Trek really is fiction.”

 So this particular ex-trekkie turned neo-savage is going to keep exploring the land he was born on.
 Because North America beats the hell out of Antarctica.
 And probably Mars too.